metarex-media/mrx-tool/HELP.md

 manifest.
 The user can limit the number of manifests in the history field so that the manifest does not contain redundant information.

-## Design Documentation
+## MRX Design Documentation

+This section goes over the design for the MRX file and the similarities and differences it has from MXF.

 The overall design utilises a few current mxf methods and standards for wrapping data, with some new additions being used when these do not cover our use cases.
-With the generated files following the op1a operational pattern.
+All MRX files have been generated following the op1a operational pattern.

 The frame wrapped data is multiplexed into a mxf stream, which shares the same base timing for all the frame wrapped data.
 This is to be wrapped with left aligned grouping, where the frame rate content is declared first.
-As in SMPTE 379-1 for generic containers,
+As in SMPTE 379-1 for generic containers.

 The essence data keys cover:

 1. The type of metadata, frame wrapped etc.
 2. The essence count in that content package, e.g. third frame wrapped data type.
 3. The count of that essence type (up to 127) in a content package.